yash2034/TruthVault/README.md

 # TruthVault 🏥⛓️

+**NOTE** : The term Nautilus mentioned in this project is just a name for the AI model which we build in-house .
+The reason behind this is adding the Nautilus ZK proofs in the future so that's why we decided to name it as Nautilus AI .
+Currently we are not using any Nautilus Zk proofs.

 > **Store Once.
 Prove Forever.
 AI You Can Trust.**

 - TruthVault is a decentralized health verification platform that transforms medical reports into blockchain-verified, privacy-preserving proofs.
-- We are the one stop solution for your health reports where you can just upload your report it will be encrypted and secured get your NFT , get the QR code to share and download the certificate
+- We are the one stop solution for your health reports where you can just upload your report it will be encrypted and secured get your NFT , get the QR code to share and download the certificate.
 - It combines cutting-edge Web3 technologies to solve real-world problems in health verification.

 [![Sui Blockchain](https://img.shields.io/badge/Sui-Blockchain-blue)](https://sui.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)